-While there are some that might think about Duval Street in Key West first, I'm sure that a lot of folks think about being on (or in) the water.
+While there are some who might think about Duval Street in Key West first, I'm sure a lot of folks think about being on (or in) the water.

 Basically, it's like diving but without the burden of a heavy tank.
 Snuba divers suit up like a snorkeler, plus a regulator that's hooked to a tank that floats on a raft.
-You are tethered with a small air hose, but the whole experience feels really light and free.
+You're tethered with a small air hose, but the whole experience feels really light and free.
 You'll love it.

 There's no shortage of dive excursions in the Keys, but there aren't too many places that can boast their own "private" reef.
 Sure, anyone can visit the reefs that Dive Duck Key frequents, but chances are you won't see another boat in the area that you'll be checking out.

-Speaking of Hawks Cay, you'll probably need to make this spot your basecamp for exploring the Florida Keys.
+Speaking of Hawks Cay, you might want to make this spot your basecamp for exploring the Florida Keys.
 It's family friendly, with tons of activities for everyone in your crew.
 See what I'm talking about by taking a look at www.hawkscay.com.

 Here's a video from my last snuba trip with Dive Duck Key: